 The Paramountcy Of Associative Memory

 For better or worse, human beings make countless associations each day.
-Personal experiences, interactions with others, general observations, and information (whether true or false) which has been learned over time strongly impact various associations and subsequent inferences.
+Personal experiences, interactions with others, general observations, and information (whether true or false) that has been learned over time strongly impact various associations and subsequent inferences.
 For instance, a person who observes common behaviors amongst certain groups of individuals may consequentially assume that all people in this group conduct themselves in a similar manner.

 Despite the flaws in this manner of thinking, it can—and often does—occur.
 However, like many things in life, associative memories are not set in stone.
 They can be learned and unlearned.
-Individuals possess the power to have new experiences, learn new information, and therefore, draw new conclusions and update previously solidified associations.
+Individuals possess the power to have new experiences, learn new information, and therefore, draw new conclusions, and update previously solidified associations.

 Some of the most common and often incorrect stereotypes include but are not limited to the following beliefs: